 I started learning about how fasting can cure many diseases and other ailments in our bodies.
 I was amazed by this and dug in deeper.
 I learned how some types of ailments needed longer fasting times in order to be healed, reversed or whatever you wish to call it.

 My first intention was to improve diabetes.
 I did not really think it could be reversed, or healed, but that I could make the problem much more manageable.
 As I went on, I could see, though, that it was very possible to reverse the disease, even after 25 years of being diabetic.
 Diabetes Type 2 is actually all about insulin resistance.
 Our bodies are resistant to diabetes, so it takes more and more insulin to be able to process our blood sugar.
 The more insulin that is created, the more you gain weight.
 This is not just the use of insulin by injection, but the amount of insulin that your pancreas produces inside your body.
 So, your pancreas creates insulin, but your blood sugar is still high, so more insulin is created.
 Your pancreas is hard at work, constantly creating more insulin because your body is not using it properly and more is needed.
-After a while you need to start injecting insulin because your pancreas is maxed out and can’t do enough to keep up.
+After a while, you need to start injecting insulin because your pancreas is maxed out and can’t do enough to keep up.
 All the while you are becoming more and more obese.
 Think of it in terms of alcohol.
 When a person first starts drinking they might get drunk drinking just one beer.
-After a while they need more beer for it to effect them.
+After a while, they need more beer for it to affect them.
 As time goes by they might need to switch to hard liquor to get drunk, and so on.
-They have become more “resistant” to alcohol, so it requires more and more alcohol to effect their body.
+They have become more “resistant” to alcohol, so it requires more and more alcohol to affect their body.

 By fasting, we give our pancreas a rest by not needing it to produce insulin, this is very healing for the pancreas.
 Fasting also causes our insulin resistance to decrease, and eventually be eliminated altogether.
-Those blood tests I was wanting to get done a while back, when the labs refused to do it, were to test my insulin resistance and see if that problem has already been healed.
+Those blood tests I was wanting to get done a while back when the labs refused to do it, were to test my insulin resistance and see if that problem has already been healed.

 So, fasting, for me, was about breaking this cycle.
 After I had been seriously fasting for a while, suddenly my blood sugar shot up higher than it had been in years.
 It scared me, but I started researching and I found out that this is normal.